Angie Chabram-Dernersesian: Life

-Her interest in cultural studies became central to a new research agenda which now focused on cultural representations of gender, identity, Chicana/o studies, race, ethnography, and multiculturalism.
-In 1999 Professor Chabram-Dernersesian edited a second special issue of Cultural Studies and was subsequently invited to participate in the special tribute to Stuart Hall, Without Guarantees (2000).
-In 2006 Professor Chabram-Dernersesian edited The Chicana/o Cultural Studies Reader (Routledge), which introduces readers to the contentious dialogues and alternative legacies of (Chicana/o) cultural studies with various critical entries.
-In 2007 she published what can be seen as a companion text: The Chicana/o Cultural Studies Forum (New York University Press).
-This Forum, which is the result of a number of interviews obtained and edited by Chabram-Dernersesian, includes lengthy introductions on the topic and a spoken intellectual history of the practices of Chicana/o cultural studies in our worlds.
-In addition, this edited book incorporates a valuable comparative context with the inclusion of interventions of practitioners from Black, American, Latina/o, Asian American, and Mexican cultural studies.
+In 2006, Chabram-Dernersesian edited The Chicana/o Cultural Studies Reader (Routledge), which introduces readers to the contentious dialogues and alternative legacies of (Chicana/o) cultural studies with various critical entries.
+In 2007 she published what can be seen as a companion text: The Chicana/o Cultural Studies Forum.
+This Forum, which is the result of a number of interviews obtained and edited by Chabram-Dernersesian, includes introductions on the topic and a spoken intellectual history of the practices of Chicana/o cultural studies.
+In addition, this edited book incorporates comparative context with the inclusion of interventions of practitioners from Black, American, Latina/o, Asian American, and Mexican cultural studies.